Personal C++ notes

 oCt = (*odCt)(100);

-Where function pointers are concerned, static class functions and non-class functions are identical; the same pointers can reference functions of either type, so long as the signatures match:
+Where function pointers are concerned, static class functions and non-class functions are identical.
+The same pointers can reference functions of either type, if the signatures match:

 struct tCat {